pudo-attic/extractors/README.md

 **Important:** for OCR to work, the ``TESSDATA_PREFIX`` environment variable needs to be set and point at the directory containing ``tessdata/`` (i.e. the ``tesseract`` training files).

+If the environment variable ``EXTRACTORS_CACHE_DIR`` is set, content-addressed caches of all converted image files will be stored there to accelerate repeated operations.

 ### Document to PDF conversion

 The following packages are required: ``libreoffice``, ``default-jdk``.